 At this point, while it may be too late to do much with your 2019 withholding, it’s still a good idea to try to avoid surprises by doing a Paycheck Checkup.
 This will help you decide if you need to adjust your withholding for the last few paychecks if possible, or to make an estimated tax payment for 2019.
 In 2020 you’ll have an opportunity to fill out a completely new kind of W-4 to get your withholding on track for the new year.

 2 – Start Gathering Tax Documents

 To file an accurate tax return, one of the must-dos is to have all necessary tax and financial documents in place before you file a return.
-While it may seem early, gather financial statements, contributions, and prior-year tax returns so you can start thinking about filing your taxes.
+While it may seem early, gather tax and financial statements, contributions and other deduction information, and prior-year tax returns so you can start thinking about filing your taxes.

 3 – Confirm Your Mailing Address

 Have you moved in the past year?
 If so, notify the IRS of your changed address.
 In addition, confirm that each employer, financial institution, or other payers have your current mailing address.
 While it’s last minute, it will save you the hassle of dealing with the change of address when it comes time to file.
 In January, you will start receiving year-end forms like your W-2 from employers, 1099s from banks and other payers, and 1095-As from the Healthcare Marketplace, so you want to make sure these important forms go to the right place.

 4 – Get Educated on Tax Reform Changes